andrewgull/MGERT/README.md

 ./MGERT.py -T Penelope --from-stage orfs --sequence Penelope_matches_ORFs.fasta
 ```

+After this step a table with descriptive statistics and a histogram of repeats' lengths will be generated as well.

-### Parameters
+### List of arguments

 ```
-  -h, --help            show this help message and exit --configure           run the configuration script --make-cdd            make local CDD
-  -cd [domains.csv], --cd-table [domains.csv]
-                        comma delimited file with smp files and their groupings.
+  required arguments:
   -a [genome.fa.gz], --assembly [genome.fa.gz]
                         specify a genome assembly file -T [Penelope/BovB/RTE/CR1/L1/LINE etc], --mge-type [Penelope/BovB/RTE/CR1/L1/LINE etc]
-                        specify the type of MGE to search -f [cons/coords/orfs/flanks], --from-stage [cons/coords/orfs/flanks]
+                        specify the type of MGE to search

+optional arguments:
+  -cd [domains.csv], --cd-table [domains.csv]
+                        comma delimited file with smp files and their grouping -f [cons/coords/orfs/flanks], --from-stage [cons/coords/orfs/flanks]
-                        specify the step from which the pipeline should start. 'consensus' - get consensus sequences; 'coords' - get sequences; 'orfs' - get ORFs; flanks - extend CDS.
+                        specify the step from which the pipeline should start. 'consensus' - get consensus sequences; 'coords' - get sequences; 'orfs' - get ORFs; flanks - add flanking sequences to CDS.
                         Default 'rmod'
   -k [consensus file], --check-types [consensus file]
                         Print out all the types of MGE found in the RepeatModeler output -t [integer], --threads [integer]
-                        set number of threads
-  -C, --censor          use CENSOR for additional classification or not -o, --ori             if specified MGERT will use the *.ori file to fetch the coordinates instead of *_rm.out file -m M, --merge M       merge all hits within M bp into a single entry -e [real], --e-value [real]
+                        set number of threads.
+Default 1 -C, --censor          use CENSOR for additional classification or not -o, --ori             if specified MGERT will use the *.ori file to fetch the coordinates instead of *_rm.out file -m M, --merge M       merge all hits within M bp into a single entry.
+Default 500 bp -e [real], --e_value [real]
-                        set expectation value (E), default 0.01 -c [integer], --start-codon [integer]
+                        set expectation value (E).
+Default 0.01 -c [integer], --start-codon [integer]
                         ORF start codon to use.
-0 = 'ATG' only; 1 = 'ATG' and alternative initiation codons; 2 = any sense codon; Default = 0
+0 = 'ATG' only; 1 = 'ATG' and alternative initiation codons; 2 = any sense codon; Default 0
   -l [integer], --min-length [integer]
-                        set minimum length of ORF, default 1000 nt -s [plus/minus/both], --strand [plus/minus/both]
+                        set minimum length of ORF, default 1000 bp -s [plus/minus/both], --strand [plus/minus/both]
                         output ORFs on specified strand only.
 Default 'plus' -g [integer], --genetic_code [integer]